I often travel to undeveloped counties with a high risk of food poisoning, diarrhea, and stomach bugs.

-Just like how activated charcoal binds to toxic chemicals, studies have found that it can also adsorb viruses, bacteria like E. coli and Salmonella, and parasites like Cryptosporidium.
+Like how activated charcoal binds to toxic chemicals, studies have found that it can also adsorb viruses, bacteria like E. coli and Salmonella, and parasites like Cryptosporidium.

-One study concluded that, AC in combination with rehydration fluids was effective in treating nonspecific diarrhea in adult humans.
+One study concluded that AC, in combination with rehydration fluids, was effective in treating nonspecific diarrhea in adult humans.

 See here for more natural diarrhea remedies.